What Is The Right Trailer Tongue Length?

 Now for the Disadvantages.
 One important disadvantage of a long tongue is Aerodynamics.
 The more space there is between the tow vehicle and the trailer, the more turbulence there is, and the more aerodynamic loss.
 That means fuel mileage goes down with a longer tongue.
 Truly this is a small effect for a small trailer, but a larger trailer (with more frontal area), over a long distance, will make a difference.

 Turning radius also changes with a long tongue.
 When turning a corner, the trailer always takes a shorter path than the tow vehicle.
 The longer the trailer, and the tighter the turn, the more of this effect.
-A long tongue means you’ll need to be more aware of hitting curbs as you go around corners.
-However, on the practical side, for small changes in tongue length (like 6″) you won’t notice a difference.
+A long tongue means you will need to be more aware of hitting curbs as you go around corners.
+However, on the practical side, for small changes in tongue length (like 6″) you will not notice a difference.

 Ride level is maintained better with a long tongue because the hitch height has less of an effect on the ride level.